IBMTechSales/klp-workshop-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README.md

         Run 'mono2micro COMMAND --help' for more information on a command.

-3. Check the install possibilities by using the help option within install command:
+4. Check the install possibilities by using the help option within install command:

         ./mono2micro install -h

+     command output:

         Install Mono2Micro components and images
         Usage: mono2micro install [options]
         Options: